 The field of these “whirligigs” was 11 miles outside the City of Wilson and already attracted the attention of local people.
 After the rise of the Internet, visitors from out-of-state made their way to Vollis’ farm too.
 Without any advertising, Simpson’s farm became one of Wilson County’s top tourism destinations.
 His work began to be discovered by art collectors.
 At the American Visionary Art Museum in Baltimore, Maryland you will find his 55-foot-tall, 45-foot-wide “Life, Liberty and the Pursuit of Happiness” on permanent display.
 His works are part of several other collections, including the American Folk Art Museum in Manhattan and once featured in a popular window installation at New York’s Bergdorf Goodman department store.

 As Simpson’s health declined he wasn’t able to grease or paint the 40′-50′ tall sculptures that were made from recycled industrial parts and endured rain, sun, and hurricanes for thirty years.
 It became clear that without intervention, Wilson’s number one attraction would soon disappear.
 In 2010, a plan was announced to create the Vollis Simpson Whirligig Park in Historic Downtown Wilson.
 Simpson was delighted that his work would survive and continue to delight people for generations to come.
 He was assisting in the effort to relocate the whirligigs to a downtown warehouse where they are being restored, rebuilt in some cases, and repainted.
-By the time the park is complete, more than 30 large whirligigs, some standing 50 feet tall or more, will be transported, restored and installed.
+By the time the park is complete, 30 whirligigs, some standing 50 feet tall or more, will be transported, restored and installed.

 Fortunately a lot of people in Wilson (and all over the world) love Vollis Simpson’s whirligigs.
 They banded together to save them.
 Their plan is to rescue the whirligigs and the city at the same time–the whole package.